All Episodes

 Don't you think that's a better, more positive campaign than slashing Obama?

-I honestly I just see it differently than you.
+I honestly, I just see it differently than you.

 I think you're being a little more gracious than I am.

-It is such a spectacular fail in my mind that it's it defies logic, reason, and common sense.
+It is such a spectacular fail in my mind that it defies logic, reason, and common sense.

-We we followed 444 days.
+We followed 444 days.

 America held hostage.

-Uh Carter lost the election over it.
+Carter lost the election over it.

 But since 1979, this is who they are, and they've only gotten worse.

-They keep the money, but it expires in 10 years, and they get to keep building their weapons in the meantime and threatening to destroy Israel and the United States.
+And they get to keep building their weapons in the meantime and threatening to destroy Israel and the United States.

 No, I can't.